ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Introduction

-The RATS architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as evidence and attestation results.
+The RATS architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as Evidence and Attestation Results.
 Each conceptual message can have multiple claims encoding and serialization formats ({{Section 9 of -rats-arch}}).
 Throughout their lifetime, RATS conceptual messages are typically transported over different protocols.
+For example,

-For example, EAT {{-rats-eat}} evidence in a "background check" topological arrangement first flows from Attester to Relying Party, and then from Relying Party to Verifier, over separate protocol legs.
+- EAT {{-rats-eat}} evidence in a "background check" topological arrangement first flows from Attester to Relying Party, and then from Relying Party to Verifier, over separate protocol legs.

-Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}} payloads in "passport" mode would go first from Verifier to Attester and then, at a later point in time and over a different channel, from Attester to Relying Party.
+- Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}} payloads in "passport" mode would be sent by the Verifier to the Attester and then, at a later point in time and over a different channel, from the Attester to the Relying Party.

 It is desirable to reuse any typing information associated with the messages across such protocol boundaries in order to minimize the cost associated with type registrations and maximize interoperability.
+With the CMW format described in this document protocol designers do not need to update protocol specifications to support different conceptual messages.
+This approach reduces the implementation effort for developers to support different attestation technologies.
+For example, an implementer of a Relying Party application does not need to parse attestation related conceptual messages, such as different Evidence formats, but can instead utilize the CMW format to be agnostic to the attestation technology.

 This document defines two encapsulation formats for RATS conceptual messages that aim to achieve the goals stated above.